 The popliteus is a muscle located at the back of the knee.
 It’s what helps to unlock the knee from a straightened position.
 If your hamstrings are tight, it may cause an extra strain on the popliteus muscle or tendon.
 This strain happens because straightening your knee is much more difficult with tight hamstrings.

-3. Hip and pelvis rotation (back pain)
+3. HIp and pelvis rotation (AKA: back pain)

 Pain in the back is a significant risk if your hamstrings are tight.
-As mentioned above, tight hamstrings can cause the hips and pelvis to rotate out of proper alignment.
+As I mentioned above, tight hamstrings can cause the hips and pelvis to rotate out of proper alignment.
 The shortness in the hamstrings tilts the pelvis backward, which flattens the back.
-The flattening in your back may be the reason for the pain that comes along with tight hamstrings.
+This flattening in your back may be the reason for the pain that comes along with tight hamstrings.

 The ischial tuberosities are the parts of the pubic bone that the hamstrings pull on when they are tight.
 Adjacent joints move at the same time because they are “coupled” together in movement.

 When the pelvis tilts back, the vertebrae in your lower back flex forward.
 When this happens, any lifting or bending forward motion uses flexion from the lower spine.

 This is not how the spine functions in a natural state.
-Flexion in the lower spine puts a strain on ligaments around the vertebrae and has the potential to make bulging disks worse.
+Flexion in the lower spine puts a strain on ligaments around the vertebrae and can make bulging disks worse.
 This is why tight hamstrings can cause back pain — and possibly even back spasms.

 Resting your leg is most important, especially if your pain/injury is severe.
 Take it as a signal from your body to press the “pause” button.